idexdavis/idex-blog/posts/tutorials/spider/_posts/2019-09-08-IntroToWebSpider.md

 ---
-layout:post
+layout: post
-title:Why do you need WebCrawler / WebSpider
+title: Why do you need WebCrawler / WebSpider
 description: >
   A introduction to WebSpider and this tutorial
 ---